Finding food can be quite daunting in London:

 Some Soho Street Food?

 Just up the road from the theatre district and Picadilly on Soho’s Rupert Street sits the Street Food Union, a conglomerate of pop-up stalls that would make any wandering foodie hungry.
-Serving the trendy marketing, advertising and start-up lads and ladies of Soho, and the occasionally lost theatre tourist heading to a matinee performance of Les Miz, the Street Food Union offers a vast variety of scrummy lunchtime takeaways.
+Serving the trendy marketing, advertising and start-up lads and ladies of Soho, and the occasional lost theatre tourist heading to a matinee performance of Les Miz, the Street Food Union offers a vast variety of scrummy lunchtime takeaways.

 Dev Masrani serves me up a mighty mean Chicken Tikka box with sweet pepper curry, hot peppers and a toasty warm chapati from his oh so delicious smelling Lili Chutney (@) stall.
 ‘It’s all about the coriander chutney’ says Dev.
-Hence, the scrummy name of Dev’s tasty pop up: ‘a combination of garlic, ginger, mango and green chillies or “Lili Chutney” and best eaten fresh’.
+Hence, the scrummy name of Dev’s tasty pop up: ‘a combination of garlic, ginger, mango, and green chilies or “Lili Chutney” and best eaten fresh’.
 No problem here, Dev!

 I hang with Nick, who is ‘in love with the ol’ deep south and southern soul food’ and the other Pulled Pork Lads at Slingin’ Po Boys (@slinginpoboys) and savour a fresh pulled pork sammy, piled high with 12+ hour simmered pork, secret seasoning (I was sworn to keep!) and special sauce.
 I lingered over their vast cauldron of simmering pork for a good hour!